McGhee Admissions FAQs-Application Process

 No, applicants who already have earned a bachelor’s degree are not eligible to apply for a second bachelor’s degree program, but our post-baccalaureate programs are an option.

-Students who have previously attended an undergraduate program at NYU-SCPS and have been out of school for one academic year are required to reapply.
-Anyone enrolled less than a year ago must complete the readmission application form and Admissions will reactivate their term.
+Students who have previously attended an undergraduate program at the NYU School of Professional Studies and have been out of school for one academic year are required to reapply.
+Anyone enrolled less than a year ago must complete the online application and Admissions will reactivate their term.

 Students eligible for readmission are those who have: